thephpleague/csv/docs/9.0/reader/record-mapping.md

 }
 ```

-To get instances of your object, you now can call the `Serializer::deserialize` method as show below:
+To get instances of your object, you now can call one of the `Serializer` method as show below:

 ```php
 use League\Csv\Reader;